KnoxMed/policies/source/sections/11-incident_response_policy.md

   * Audit log alerts indicated several failed login attempts.
   * Suspicious emails targeting specific Aluna staff members with administrative access to production systems.
 * **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
 Examples:
-  * IDS alerts for modified system files or unusual system accesses.
   * Antivirus alerts for infected files.
   * Excessive network traffic directed at unexpected geographic locations.
 * **Incidents** - A violation of computer security policies or acceptable use policies, often resulting in data breaches.
 Examples:
-  * Unauthorized disclosure of ePHI.
+  * Unauthorized disclosure of personal information.
-  * Unauthorized change or destruction of ePHI.
+  * Unauthorized change or destruction of personal information.
   * A data breach accomplished by an internal or external entity.
   * A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

 Aluna employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
 In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

-### 11.2.1 Identification Phase
+### 11.1.1 Identification Phase

 1. Immediately upon observation Aluna members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;